 Imperial Valley College is located in Imperial, California.
 Imperial Valley College offers an LVN, an RN and an LVN to RN program.
 Their LVN to RN program is broken down into "track 1" and "track 2" - track 1 is for students who seek the ADN degree.
 Track 2 is the 30-unit option, which allows the LVN to get their RN license in 2 semesters bu not actually getting their ADN degree.

-Imperial Valley College nursing school is a public institution located in Imperial, California.
-Its nursing programs are accredited.
+The nursing school at Imperial Valley College is a public institution located in Imperial, California.
+Its nursing programs are accredited by .

-Degree types you can earn at Imperial Valley College include Registered Nursing, and the school provides it offerings to students via campus formats.
-The level of nursing programs offered to nursing students include Associate level degrees.
+Degree types you can earn at Imperial Valley College include Registered Nursing, and the school provides its offerings to students via campus formats.
+The level of nursing programs offered to nursing students include Associate Degree level degrees.

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

 In-state nursing schools are preferable to out-of-state programs as your tuition and logistics for attending school will be considerably less than if you attended school out-of-state.
 Online nursing schools are also an option.

 |Compare California Nursing Schools||ADN||BSN|